 How to Apply for Consideration:

-This year I am trying an online submission format using a Google form.
-To apply click on the link below which will lead you through what I hope to be a very simple application process.
+To apply click on the link below which will lead you through what I hope to be a very simple application process using a Google Form.
 You will need a google account to apply.

 Beyond basic contact information, to successfully complete your application you will be asked to provide the following.
 Have these things ready before beginning to fill out your application: